 In Section 3.2.3 we saw that, if we intend to use model-based planning or learning methods for DT frameworks applied to physical systems, an important practical step is the estimation of the involved stochastic models.
-In the GSMDP case, in this step, we need to identify the stochastic models T and $\mathcal{F}$ .
+In the GSMDP case, in this step, we need to identify the stochastic models T and \mathcal{F} .

-For every event in $\mathcal{E}$ , the identification procedure for T and $\mathcal{F}$ is technically simple: as before, since the system is fully observable, T can be estimated through the relative frequency of the occurrence of each transition; and by timing this transition data, it is straightforward to fit a probabilistic model over the resulting data to obtain $\mathcal{F}^1$ .
+For every event in \mathcal{E} , the identification procedure for T and \mathcal{F} is technically simple: as before, since the system is fully observable, T can be estimated through the relative frequency of the occurrence of each transition; and by timing this transition data, it is straightforward to fit a probabilistic model over the resulting data to obtain \mathcal{F} .
 The family of that distribution is, however, unknown a priori, in the general case.

-Since events abstract state transitions, a representation of T and $\mathcal{F}$ over events naturally exploits the structure of the process, reducing the number of parameters that should be estimated.
+Since events abstract state transitions, a representation of T and \mathcal{F} over events naturally exploits the structure of the process, reducing the number of parameters that should be estimated.
 For example, for a set of identical robots, each with a state factor representing battery level, the same event (running low on battery, for example) would be mapped by the same change in any of those factors, and so only one temporal distribution and state transition probability would need to be specified.

-As we have discussed in Section 2.2.3, the direct solution of a general GSMDP is a difficult problem, since typical dynamic programming approaches cannot be directly applied under its non-Markovian dynamics.
-Younes and Simmons (2004) proposed to approximate each non-exponential $f{s,s'}^{\mathbf{a}}$ in $\mathcal{F}$ as a Phase-Type distribution.
-These
+As we've discussed in Section 2.2.3, the direct solution of a general GSMDP is a difficult problem, since typical dynamic programming approaches cannot be directly applied under its non-Markovian dynamics.
+Younes and Simmons (2004) proposed to approximate each non-exponential $f{s,s'}^{\mathbf{a}}$ in \mathcal{F} as a Phase-Type distribution.
+These distributions govern the total time required for a continuous-time Markov chain to enter an absorbing state (a state with no outgoing transitions).
+Several methods exist that can generate approximate, arbitrarily good Phase-Type representations of general distributions (Osogami and Harchol-Balter, 2006).